 PGA Golf Management Living-Learning Community: Housed in Magnolia Hall, this LLC provides Freshmen PGM majors an opportunity to live, study, practice and attend class together.
 For more information, visit msupgm.com.

 Shackouls Honors College Living-Learning Community: This residential college community/living-learning community encompasses bed spaces in Griffis Hall and North Hall.
 Incoming freshmen who are admitted to the Shackouls Honors College will be required to live Griffis Hall or North Hall during the duration of their freshman year.
 For more information please visit: honors.msstate.edu.

-True Global Living and Learning Community: Understanding and valuing cultural differences is a critical need for future professional success and necessary to be a productive and contributing global citizen.
+True Global Living-Learning Community: Understanding and valuing cultural differences is a critical need for future professional success and necessary to be a productive and contributing global citizen.
 Housed in Hull Hall, the True Global Living and Learning Community is a place to make deep and lasting cross-cultural friendships.
 The community will provide American and international students with opportunities to explore their own cultures and have a unique American college experience.
 By discovering culture and history together, students will create meaningful dialogue about issues across the world in order to develop a broader understanding of today’s globalized society.